microsoft/Accera/docs/Reference/classes/Nest/create_plan.md

 # Accera v1.2.3 Reference

 ## `accera.Nest.create_plan([target])`
-Create a plan using the default schedule for the nest.
+Creates a plan using the default schedule for the nest.

 ## Arguments